FujiNetWIFI/fujinet-yail-client/README.md

 # FujiNet YAIL (Yet Another Image Loader) Client

-A cc65-based image loading and viewing application for the Atari 8-bit platform that works with the FujiNet hardware.
-YAIL allows you to load and view images from network sources directly on your Atari computer.
+A cc65-based image loading and viewing application for 8-bit systems that works with the FujiNet hardware for image loading.
+YAIL allows you to load and view images from network sources directly on your FujiNet equipped computer.

 ## Features